csxmedia/FuelJS/README.md

 	* Copy img/glyphicons-halflings.png to public/assets/img/glyphicons-halflings.png
 	* Copy js/bootstrap.js to /public/assets/js/libs/
 	* Copy js/bootstrap.min.js to /public/assets/js/libs/

-* Download require.js and put it in /public/assets/js/libs/
+* Download require.js from http://requirejs.org/docs/release/2.0.5/comments/require.js and put it in /public/assets/js/libs/
-* Download the text plugin for require.js and put it in /public/assets/js/libs/
+* Download the text plugin from https://raw.github.com/requirejs/text/latest/text.js for require.js and put it in /public/assets/js/libs/
-* Download backbone.js and put it in /public/assets/js/libs/
+* Download backbone.js from http://backbonejs.org/backbone.js and put it in /public/assets/js/libs/
-* Download underscore.js and put it in /public/assets/js/libs/
+* Download underscore.js from http://underscorejs.org/underscore.js and put it in /public/assets/js/libs/
-* Download jquery.js and put it in /public/assets/js/libs/
+* Download jquery.js from http://code.jquery.com/jquery-1.8.0.js and put it in /public/assets/js/libs/
-* Download json2.js and put it in /public/assets/js/libs/
+* Download json2.js from https://raw.github.com/douglascrockford/JSON-js/master/json2.js and put it in /public/assets/js/libs/

+### Check - Make sure nothing broke, here's my code upto this point:

 ** Stackoverflow article/question on how to use Require.js with Backbone and other global libs ** http://stackoverflow.com/questions/10866740/loading-jquery-underscore-and-backbone-using-requirejs-2-0-1-and-shim